- Bicycle around the magnificent ruins of ancient Sukhothai

 Day 8: Kayak and Climb a Calcified Waterfall in Si Lanna National Park

-On your last morning, you'll set out for Mae Ngat Dam in a massive reservoir bordered by mountains in Si Lanna National Park.
+On your last morning, you'll set out for Mae Ngat Dam, a massive reservoir bordered by mountains in Si Lanna National Park.
 Get on the peaceful waters and kayak for about two hours to a floating restaurant for lunch.
 Feast on fried rice, spicy salads, and hearty grilled meats.
 There is a whole group of floating bungalows, restaurants, and hangout spots here, so feel free to lounge around and sunbathe on one of the decks.
 Or jump right in the water for a refreshing swim!

 In the afternoon, take a long-tail boat back to the dam.
 From there, take a quick scenic drive through shady mountain passes to get to the Bua Thong Waterfalls.
 The calcified limestone rocks under the water are porous and feel "sticky" when wet, making them easy to climb.
 Make your way up the waterfall barefoot, or take the path alongside.
 Then get ready to say goodbye to Thailand and head to the airport for your onward flight.